The Confident Eater

 Removing ourselves from the feeding relationship.

-When they eating for external reasons this may inadvertently be preventing our child from building a long-term internal trust around food for themselves.
-Internal confidence and trust is a key part of leaving picky eating behind.
+If they are eating for external reasons (for example, taking another bite, as instructed) this may inadvertently be preventing your child from building a long-term internal trust around food for themselves.

-Let’s look at some specific actions to explain this and explore what this may look like in your house!
+Let’s look at some specific actions to explain this and explore what this may look like in your house:

 I know the first thing you may be thinking is “but then they will only eat the bread”.
 And that may be the case to begin with.

-However, is us hovering and dictating every bite working?
-If the answer is yes, you probably wouldn’t be reading this Also, micromanaging may enable some short-term wins, but long-term it doesn’t build a love of a wide variety of foods.
+Also, micromanaging may enable some short-term wins, but long-term it doesn’t build a love of a wide variety of foods.

 However, I find that bribery firstly can escalate (who holds all the power?), and secondly, is not building an intrinsic love of food.
 In fact, it may even do the opposite “eat this yucky stuff so you get the yummy stuff”.